We all LOVE this business! BUT you aren’t going to “love” anything IF YOU ARE SIX FEET UNDER! Say what, Steve?

 IMPORTANT NOTE: Even parking too close to the house may create a “chimney effect” that will suck carbon monoxide right in.
 (This is how two of my techs were permanently disabled … in the summer!)

-Listen carefully here: Carbon Monoxide is a very real danger to you, your employees AND your customers.
+PLEASE listen carefully here: Carbon Monoxide is a very real danger to you, your employees AND your customers.
 So please, please download this SFS “Avoiding Carbon Monoxide Dangers” QuickFIX HERE.
 It is straight out of our “Strategies for Success” Operations Manual and totally free for all.
 Here are a few safety reminders from the procedure:

 1. Park with your exhaust lower than the opening into the building.
 (Carbon monoxide is heavier than air and will sink to lower levels.)

 2. Upon arrival check prevailing wind direction and park so your exhaust is blowing away from the building.
+(Or use an air mover at the entrance.)

 3. Use a “Door Guard” to block exhaust gases (and cold air!) from entering the building.